Kim Bobo, Executive Director

 Amanda is the inaugural ELCA Hunger Advocacy Fellow at VICPP.
 Prior to joining the Interfaith Center, she was a volunteer with Young Adults in Global Mission, another program of the ELCA, in Cambodia for a year, where she worked with a rural development organization and taught English.
 Amanda is a graduate of the University of Dayton, where she studied Economics and Finance.
 In her free time, she enjoys hiking, reading, and staying up-to-date on the Cleveland sports teams. email@example.com

-VICPP loves working with students.
-If you would like to do a semester internship or volunteer in another way, please contact firstname.lastname@example.org.
+We enjoy working with students.
+If you would like to do a semester internship or volunteer in another way, please contact Roberta Oster.
 The following students are currently working with VICPP:

-Daniel Williams, Bonner Scholar Intern – Daniel is a junior at the University of Richmond.
+Daniel is a senior at the University of Richmond.
 Having lived in Virginia Beach all his life, he finds Richmond a refreshing change of pace.
 He plans on double majoring in Chemistry and Mathematics.
 After graduation, he hopes to attend law school and run for public office one day.
 In his spare time, he enjoys running, hiking and skateboarding. email@example.com

-Ron Alpern – Ron is a special advisor on corporate outreach.
-He is connecting with businesses in the Richmond area.
-He has also worked on outreach to student groups around the state.
+Ron is a volunteer of long-standing who helped launch the Richmond Living Wage Certification campaign and he assists with special events logistics.
 His background includes work as a grant and special projects consultant for non-profit arts, educational, and community organizations.
-Before moving to Virginia, he was a grant officer at the University of Kentucky.
-Previously he served in the Detroit Recreation Department units responsible for concerts, special events, and public art installations at two riverfront parks.
+Before moving to Virginia, Ron was a grant officer at the University of Kentucky.
+Previously he served in the Detroit Recreation Department unit responsible for concerts, special events, and public art installations at two riverfront parks.
 His wife, Pamela Knapp, is a professor of Anatomy and Neurobiology at Virginia Commonwealth University’s School of Medicine. firstname.lastname@example.org